abhishekmallikarjunayya/real-time_bill-data-classification_and_expenditure-generation/README.md

 * it reduces maintaining a record to keep track above moto.
 * it reduces manual writing or typing into an excel sheet.

-* final classified and detailed expenditure of a bill is shown, contact the author for more information related to this project.
+* final output i.e classified and detailed expenditure of a bill is shown above, contact the author for more information related to this project.